LandmakTechnology/questions-answers/README.md

  31. President/Vice president for Application support

  ## ✅5)	How much is the fee, and can I pay in installments?
-+ The fee is $3,600 USD and can be paid in minimum installments of $700/month.($800 for the first month)
++ The fee is $ 3,000 USD and can be paid in minimum installments of $750/month.
 + You can also pay the complete fee upfront. (recommended)
 + Please type your name and class as payment reference/message and send screen-shots to Prof Legah at +1 437 215 2483 and +1 437 221 3099 through WhatsApp/Telegram after each payment.
 + #### NB: Refrain from making Zelle or Cash App payments using phone numbers.
 Please use email only for transactions, sending payments to fees@mylandmarktech.com